kelly97wagemann/Competitive-Programming/README.md

 All solutions found here are of my own and are in no way the only solutions possible.
 Constantly updating repo with new problems.
-Any questions and/or corrections and are well received.
+Any questions and/or corrections are well received.

 /////ESPAÑOL